John Girgenti

 John A. Girgenti (born August 8, 1947) is an American Democratic Party politician who served in the New Jersey Senate from 1990 to 2012, representing the 35th Legislative District.
 Girgenti was the Senate Majority Whip from 2004 to 2007.
 He is currently the Assistant Majority Leader in the Senate and serves as the Chair of the Law and Public Safety Committee, Vice-Chair of the Judiciary Committee, and on the Transportation Committee.

 Education

-Senator Girgenti received a B.A. in 1969 from Seton Hall University in Political Science and an M.A. in 1972 from St. John's University in Government and Public Administration.
+Senator Girgenti received a B.A. in 1969 from Seton Hall University in South Orange, New Jersey in political science and an M.A. in 1972 from St. John's University in Queens in government and public administration.
 He was born in Paterson, and currently resides in Hawthorne.

 Career

 Before entering the Senate, Girgenti served in the New Jersey General Assembly, the lower house of the New Jersey Legislature, from 1978 to 1990.
 While in the Assembly, the Senator served as Deputy Majority Leader in 1990, and Assistant Minority Leader from 1986 to 1989.
 In March 1990, he was chosen by district Democrats to fill the Senate seat left vacant by the death of Frank X. Graves, Jr., and was sworn into the Senate on April 5, 1990.

 Senator Girgenti served on the Hawthorne Board of Education from 1972 to 1976, serving as its Vice President from 1972 to 1973.
 Girgenti is a former director of the Passaic County Mental Health Department, to which he was appointed in 1976 and became board president four months later.